Note: These answers are based on our knowledge at this time and may change as the decision making process moves forward

 Current academic regulations are being reviewed by Educational Policy Committee this semester (Spring 2017) to bring them into alignment with Purdue by the Fall 2018 bulletin.
 However, students have always had to follow current academic regulations, regardless of the bulletin year they follow for other requirements.

 Will all faculty become Purdue faculty?

-Yes, except those few exceptions for faculty who are IU 18/20 or IU paid.
+Yes, other than the three health sciences programs and those few exceptions for faculty who are currently IU 18/20 or IU paid.

 Has there been any targeted conversations with those impacted on the Purdue and IU sides to help ease the transition?